HeardLibrary/digital-scholarship/script/python/basics.md

 ## Build-in function examples

-Try this with different values for the numbers:
+Try the following script with different values for the numbers:

 ```python
 firstNumber = 50